 *Mr. Fainer has agreed to present his program again in August.

-SLCL hosts a variety of interesting authors each month.
-Get the complete scheduled here.
+SLCL hosts a variety of thought-provoking author events each month, get the full schedule here.

-Don’t miss another author event at SLCL!
-Get the full spring schedule here.
+Don’t miss another author event at SLCL.
+Get the full schedule here.